aws-ia/ecs-blueprints/terraform/ec2-examples/distributed-ml-training/README.md

 ## Components

-* Service discovery using AWS Cloud Map: The head node is registerer to a private DNS using loca zones via cloud map.
+* Service discovery using AWS Cloud Map: The head node is registered to a private DNS using loca zones via cloud map.
 This allow workers to discover the head service and join the cluster
 * 2 autoscaling groups: One for the head instance and other for the worker instances
 * ECS service definition:
     * Task security group, task role and task execution role and